elanstop/sift-seq/README.md

 # SiftSeq
-A neural network model that predicts whether 100-base sequences of DNA are viral, human, or bacterial in origin
+A CNN+LSTM neural network model that predicts whether 100-base sequences of DNA are viral, human, or bacterial in origin

 # Contents